loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 The linear rules for App and Var are shown in @linear_rules.
 Note how the contexts for $e_1$ and $e_2$ in App are disjoint, i.e. $Gamma$ and $Delta$ must not share any variables.
-Similarily, the rule for Var, also depicted in
+Similarly, the rule for Var, also depicted in
 @linear_rules differs from its simply typed variant, which now requires that the context contains only the variable $x: A$.
 This is a great restriction of the system as many simple terms are no longer valid.
 For example, the term in @const_term